• Skip to primary navigation

 Have you been tasked with bringing a salad to a potluck or cookout and need a fresh idea.
 Wait until you try this spruced up classic pea salad.
 It might sound boring, but it’s nothing but.
 Sharp cheddar cheese cubes, paprika and Worcestershire give it a flavor boost that everyone will be raving about at your next family gathering.

-A pea salad is a Southern favorite, (almost as popular as a macaroni salad) that you can find at any cookout or potluck.
+A pea salad is a Southern favorite, (almost as popular as creamy macaroni salad or 7 layer salad) that you can find at any cookout or potluck.
 It’s inexpensive and easy to make, but it can be a little bland.
-Not this pea salad!
-It’s fresh and light but also so creamy with a very flavorful dressing.
-Hot paprika and a little bit of hot sauce add an extra spicy kick.

 This classic side dish could not be easier to put together and is the perfect side dish for sharing.
 Everything comes together in one bowl, and if you have a mixing bowl with a lid, you don’t even need to dirty another container.
-This recipe is so fast you don’t even need to thaw the peas – they’ll thaw as they sit in the refrigerator.
+This recipe is so fast you don’t even need to thaw the peas, they’ll thaw as they sit in the refrigerator.

 A bowl of pea salad with a serving spoon.

 While fresh English peas are a treasure when you can find them at the farmer’s market, most of the time I have to make this with frozen peas.
-This means you can make an old fashioned pea salad all year round and have a fresh and summery salad in the middle of winter!
+This means you can make an old fashioned pea salad all year round and have a fresh salad in the middle of winter!

 Southern Pea Salad Ingredients